-Type of Load Load chargeable (as % of NAV) Exit Load 1% of the applicable NAV - If the amount sought to be redeemed or switched out is invested for a period of up to 1 month from the date of allotment.
-NIL - If the amount sought to be redeemed or switched out is invested for a period of more than 1 month from the date of allotment.
+Type of Load Load chargeable (as % of NAV) Exit Load 1% of applicable Net Asset Value - If the amount sought to be redeemed or switch out is invested for a period of up to 1 month from the date of allotment.
+Nil - If the amount sought to be redeemed or switched out is invested for a period of more than 1 month from the date of allotment.